Sijia-Li/Sijia-Li.github.io/_pages/about.md

 My research are in the board areas of operating systems and networks, with a recent focus on memory systems.

-Extracurricularly, I enjoy running and swimming. # I also joined the school choir and painting club.
+Extracurricularly, I also enjoy running and swimming.